 Personally, I’m more interested in serving the population that NEEDS a ride.

 And we as drivers could be the answer to that NEED.

 I personally understand what it’s like to not have a car; to have it repossessed.

-In fact, 3 years ago, June 1, 2016, I took my first Uber ride to Orlando to redeem my car!
+In fact, on June 1, 2016, I took my first Uber ride to Orlando to redeem my car!

 I share that testimony freely because I was two weeks without my car, “God’s Blessings”, and in the process of fighting to avoid becoming homeless at the same time.

 I still marvel and praise GOD that I was able to drive my car until it gave up the ghost last year, June 25, 2018!
 So, after having NO car to drive or way to earn that immediate money for 8 weeks . . . !

 You know I was THANKFUL to be able to rent for over a year and half.

 Teach New Drivers a Business They Can Build